 - then decide whether dose reduction, interval changes, or discontinuation make sense

-That is one reason the "which one is more powerful?" conversation is incomplete on its own.
+That's why the "which one is more powerful?" framing falls short on its own.
 Long-term fit matters more than a flashy first ten weeks.

 Quick questions people keep asking